EU ETS Auctioning Regulation

 Auctioning of aviation allowances

-The auctioning of aviation allowances was suspended in 2012, following the 'stop the clock' Decision (Decision No 377/2013/EU of the European Parliament and of the Council of 24 April 2013 derogating temporarily from Directive 2003/87/EC establishing a scheme for greenhouse gas emission allowance trading within the Community, OJ L 113, 25.4.2013, p.1) and resumed in 2014.
+The auctioning of aviation allowances was initially suspended (in 2012), following the 'stop the clock' Decision (Decision No 377/2013/EU of the European Parliament and of the Council of 24 April 2013 derogating temporarily from Directive 2003/87/EC establishing a scheme for greenhouse gas emission allowance trading within the Community, OJ L 113, 25.4.2013, p.1) and resumed in 2014.

 Analytics for the EU emission allowances auctions